DeepMind

 Quotes:

-“We specify protocols for the detection of capability levels at which models may pose severe risks (which we call “Critical Capability Levels (CCLs)”), and articulate mitigation approaches to address such risks.
-At present, the Framework primarily addresses misuse risk, but we also include an exploratory section addressing deceptive alignment risk, focusing on capability levels at which such risks may begin to arise.
-For each type of risk, we define here a set of CCLs and a mitigation approach for them”. (p.
-1)
+“In the Framework, we specify protocols for the detection of capability levels at which frontier AI models may pose severe risks (which we call “Critical Capability Levels (CCLs)”), and articulate mitigation approaches to address such risks.
+The Framework addresses misuse risk, risks from machine learning research and development (ML R&D), and misalignment risk.
+For each type of risk, we define a set of CCLs and a mitigation approach for them.” (p.
+2)

 Quotes: